 From Sultanahmet or the Old City

-Or, if you prefer a shortcut, hop on the historic Tünel funicular (from Karaköy to Beyoğlu).
-It’s the world’s second-oldest underground railway and drops you off just a 5-minute walk from the tower.
+For a quicker and easier option, take the historic Tünel funicular from Karaköy to Beyoğlu.
+It’s one of the world’s oldest underground railways and leaves you just 5 minutes on foot from the tower.

 From Taksim Square